iNMR icon

 User Preferences

-■ Miscellaneous Preferences (Processing, Navigation, Console)
+■ Miscellaneous Preferences (Processing, Navigation, Tools, Console)

 Default Spectrometer Frequency